PotNoodl/PotNoodl.github.io/Pages/homepage.md

 * Received letter background

-Please view the [Submission Guidelines](../Pages/GUIDELINES.md) before creating a pull request , If you do not know how to submit a spritepack then you can ping either `Pot Noodle#0805` or `Vukky#1550` on the [support server](discord.gg/xZFRmPT) and they will submit it for you
+Please view the [Submission Guidelines](../Pages/GUIDELINES.md) before creating a pull request , If you do not know how to submit a spritepack then you can ask on the [support server](discord.gg/xZFRmPT) and someone will submit it for you

 The Creator of the desktop meadow has also kindly asked that you do not decompile the meadow, thanks